TeamDominant/Wiki-mkdocs/docs/arch.md

 - Choose `KDE plasma`.

+- Choose `sddm`

 Choose a desktop environment that suits you.
-For beginners, it is recommended to choose **KDE Plasma**.
+It is recommended to choose **KDE Plasma**.

-*You will be redirected to the next menu*.
+You will be redirected to the next menu.

-*Choose the appropriate Graphics driver based on your system configuration*:
+You may choose the appropriate Graphics driver based on your system configuration, but leave as default (All).

-- `AMD/ATI` for AMD graphics cards.

-- `Intel` for integrated graphics in Intel processors.

-- `Nvidia (open-source/kernel, proprietary)` for Nvidia graphics cards.

-- `VMware/VirtualBox` for virtual machines.

-!!!
-Recommendation
-    In the case of Nvidia, it’s recommended to research the difference between open-source/kernel and proprietary drivers and choose the one that suits you best.

-*After selecting the driver, return to the main menu*.

 **Network configuration**

 - Choose `Use NetworkManager`

 **Additional packages**

 *Add additional programs that you might find useful*.

 For now, let’s add:

-    nano

-!!!
-Note
-    You can also add additional software like neofetch, firefox, htop, etc., but you can always add them later after the installation.
+`nano firefox btop`

 **Timezone**